-When the weather is lousy or the pollen count is high, it’s time to take your aerobic workout indoors.
-The treadmill and the elliptical trainer are two of the most popular cardio machines, but choosing which one is best can be a daunting task.
-This is especially true for those with arthritic knees.
+When the weather is lousy or the pollen count is high, you may want to take your aerobic workout indoors.
+The treadmill and the elliptical trainer are two of the most popular cardio machines, but choosing which one is best for you can be tricky.
+This is especially true if you have arthritic knees.

 Both the treadmill and the elliptical trainer simulate a natural walking or running motion.
-On a treadmill, you run in place while a belt moves under you.
-On an elliptical trainer, each foot is placed on a platform that you move in an oval-shaped motion.
+On a treadmill, you run or walk in place while a belt moves under you.
+On an elliptical trainer, you place each foot on a platform that you move in an oval-shaped motion.
 There are pros and cons to both machines.
-The best way to choose is by testing each machine and listening to how your body responds.
+The best way to choose is by testing each machine and seeing how your body responds.

 A recent study found that people who did light exercise more than three days a week for less than two hours per day had much healthier knee cartilage than those who didn’t exercise at all.
-A low-impact cardio workout can benefit arthritic knees in the following ways:
+A low-impact cardio workout can help your arthritic knees in the following ways:

-- strengthening the muscles around the knee, reducing pressure on the joint, and lessening the wear and tear on the cartilage
+- Strengthening the muscles around the knee, which reduces pressure on the joint and lessens the wear and tear on the cartilage.

-- promoting weight loss, which reduces stress on the knees
+- Promoting weight loss, which reduces stress on your knees.

 If you’re jogging or running, a treadmill can put more stress on your knees compared to an elliptical trainer.
 But walking on a treadmill exerts about the same amount of force on the knees as using an elliptical machine.
 Treadmills tend to be more user-friendly and easier to use for beginners.
 They may also be better for building bone density.

 Problems can occur when you’re ready to ramp up the intensity of your workout.
-When you increase the treadmill’s speed, you run the risk of putting more pressure on your knees, thereby increasing your pain and risk of tendonitis or bursitis.
+When you increase the treadmill’s speed, you run the risk of putting more pressure on your knees, which may cause increased pain and irritation in the knee joint.

-Safety Tips: If you’ve never used a treadmill, ask an exercise specialist or trainer for a demonstration or assistance.
+If you’ve never used a treadmill before, ask an exercise specialist or trainer for a demonstration or assistance.
 Before stepping on the machine, make sure you know where the on/off switch is, how to work the controls, and how to use the emergency shut-off clip or key.
 Never step on or off the belt while it’s moving, and wear shoes that are appropriate for aerobic exercise.
 If the treadmill has an incline function, consider slightly raising the grade.
 Research suggests that a 3 percent incline grade can reduce shock on the legs and knees by 24 percent.
-Any more than 3 percent incline grade can have the reverse effect and increase stress on the joints.
+However, more than 3 percent incline grade can have the reverse effect and increase stress on the joints.

 Using an elliptical machine is like combining stair-stepping with cross-country skiing.
 Instead of using a natural walking motion with the heel of the foot repeatedly striking the treadmill belt, each foot rests on a platform and moves in an oval, or elliptical, motion.
-This zero impact movement allows you to increase the intensity of your workout without increasing the stress on your joints.
+This zero-impact movement allows you to increase the intensity of your workout without increasing the stress on your joints.
 Some elliptical machines are equipped with handles that move in conjunction with the lower body.
 This works out the arms, chest, and shoulders and causes the body to burn more calories.
-Also, most elliptical machines allow you to pedal in reverse, which strengthens different muscle groups in the lower legs.
+Most elliptical machines also allow you to pedal in reverse, which strengthens different muscle groups in the lower legs.

 Most importantly, listen to your body.
 If you experience knee pain or discomfort on one machine, simply try the other.
 If both options make you uncomfortable, try other low-impact exercise options such as a stationary bike or water aerobics.

 Remember, the worst thing you can do for your arthritic knees is to quit exercising altogether.
-Always talk with your healthcare provider before you start a new workout program to learn what’s appropriate for your needs.
+Before giving up, talk to your doctor about ways to adapt your exercise plan to work for you.